Cu3PO42/KeySAVe-Documentation/faq.md

 KeySAVᵉ is based on GitHub's Electron.
 This means that it includes a full installation of Chrome and Node.js.
 And then there is the sprites used for the pretty output that take up about 19MB.
 The application code itself is barely 3MB big...

+## I'm on Mac and it says the app couldn't be opened because it is from an unidentified developer.

+This 'error' occurs because I am not a member of Apple's developer program, but it is easily circumvented.
+Just locate `KeySAVe.app` in the finder, right click and click open.
+It will now give you the option to open the application anyway.
+You only have to do this the first time you open KeySAVᵉ.

+## I'm on Windows 10 and it says the computer was prevented from harm and doesn't open the app.

+Just click on 'more information' and an open button will appear.
+You only have to do this once.